EpicBrainUser/python-booklet/python_booklet.typ

 We'll get ```python <class> 'function'>```.\
 This doesn't mean that the `simple_function` is a data type per se, but rather that it's an object, which is an instance of a class.
 A class is like a blueprint for an object.\
 \
-You may have noticed that I've previously mentioned methods for objects - such as the `.add` option for integers.\
+You may have noticed that I've previously mentioned methods for #glspl("obj") - such as the `.add` option for integers.\
 What this really is, is a method in the class `int`.
-Methods are basically functions that are in classes.\
+Methods are basically functions that are in #glspl("cls").\
-Alright, let's start making our own classes, with this example we are making a simple maths object:\
+Alright, let's start making our own #glspl("cls"), with this example we are making a simple maths object:\
 - First start with the `class` keyword, followed by a name (PascalCase for the name), and the `:` \
 ```python class ArithmeticClass:```
 - Next we have everything in the class indented, and we will start by defining an `__init__` constructor method.
 This is a function that runs every time you initialise the class.\